top of page

 • Audrey Adams

-Social Media Marketing: Activate’s Report on Technology & Media
+Activate’s Report On Technology & Media

 Every year for the last six years, Activate, the leading management consulting firm for media, technology, entertainment, and sports businesses, has released the Activate Technology and Media Outlook.

-Here’s How:
+Here’s How

-Facebook is already growing on a slower scale than Linkedin, Snapchat, and Twitter, according to Activate.
-In order to keep up, businesses using social media are going to have to figure out where they want to be and where they need to be in order to maximize their brand growth potential.
+Facebook isn’t going away, but it will not be the future be-all and end-all of social media marketing.
+The platform is already growing on a slower scale than LinkedIn, Snapchat, and Twitter, according to Activate.
+Businesses using social media will have to figure out where they want to be and where they need to be to keep up and maximize their brand growth potential.

 bottom of page